GuilhermeSantos99/Instagram_ScraperBot/README.md

 > Status: Under development. ⚠️

-## Bot able to access an Instagram account and save the Followers usernames of a target account.
+## Bot able to access an Instagram account and save the usernames of the target account's followers.

 This project is far from finished, it is still in the testing phase and I need the help of the community to make it work better.